Raphael-Boichot/Pico-slide-show/README.md

 - If possible, try to remove as much flux residues as you can but beware to the TFT display, it is very sensitive to dipping into IPA.

 ![](/Pictures/Showcase_1.png)
+(Credit: Raphaël BOICHOT)

 ## User Manual

 - **For using:** rigth switch on **USE** position, whatever the position of left switch (ON/OFF).
 - **For charging:** rigth switch on **CHAR.** (charge) position, left switch on **ON** position.
 Charge until green led on the charge module.
 - **For changing palette:** push the **PALETTE** button.

+## Troubleshooting

+If you struggle compiling the code, just open an issue, send me your batch of images and I can do the compiling for you.

 ## Kind warning